 2. Final Fantasy

 Admittedly the quality of Final Fantasy games have been questionable post-X. However there is no doubt the older titles are all mostly instant classics.
 There are a lot of great titles and from the ones I played; from IV to VIII and IX are ones I would call my favorites.
 However, a special noteworthy mention to Final Fantasy VII in particular — the game features a dark, gloomy but an extremely gripping storyline and the flexible setup of the Materia system allows for very diversifying tactics.
 Though to be frank, it is probably because Final Fantasy VII was the very first game in the series I played, and my fondness of the game is essentially due to nostalgia.
 In my opinion all Final Fantasy titles are all great games in their own rights, and if you argue and say Final Fantasy [insert number] is the best, I will have nothing against it as well.

 4. Guilty Gear/Blazblue

 I admit that I’m not really a fighting game guy.
 However that does not stop me from liking games like Guilty Gear and Blazblue, to the point that I think they even deserve a spot in this list!
-Both series, developed by Arc System Works, are incredible excellent titles – smooth and fast-paced combat, complex premise, wacky casts of characters and last but not least, very fascinating hard rock soundtracks.
+Both series, developed by Arc System Works, are incredibly excellent titles — smooth and fast-paced combat, complex premise, wacky casts of characters and last but not least, very fascinating hard rock soundtracks.

 5. Metal Gear Solid

 Metal Gear Solid is in my opinion, the richest video game series ever, with a myriad of ideas, concepts and themes.
 As innovative as it’s storytelling, Metal Gear Solid also has really good stealth gameplay, to the point that even Metal Gear Solid 1 can hold up to modern standards.
 Intricate plots, thematic exploration, rich characters, polished stealth gameplay and great boss battle designs — the series has all the makings of a good game, and you would be hard-pressed to even find a single thing to complain about.
-Looking back, Metal Gear Solid was truly one of a kind.
+Looking back, Metal Gear Solid was truly something special.